Blendify/blender-manual/blender_docs/manual/contents.rst

 This manual is maintained largely by volunteers.

-Please consider to join the effort and :doc:`Contribute to this Manual </about/introduction>`.
+Please consider to join the effort and :ref:`Contribute to this Manual <about-user-contribute>`.

 ..
 [1] The White Room model by Jay Hardy.